DALLAS – Today in Aviation, the Embraer Regional Jet ERJ-145 made its maiden flight in 1995. The aircraft was launched at the 1989 Paris Air Show.

-The Brazilian manufacturer, along with various other plane makers such as Shorts and British Aerospace, wanted to tap into the perceived new market which would see turboprops replaced by regional jet aircraft.
+The Brazilian manufacturer, along with various other aircraft makers such as Shorts and British Aerospace, wanted to tap into the new market that would see turboprops replaced by regional jet aircraft.

-The largest ERJ family, the -145 was a development of the Embraer EMB 120 Brasilia.
-An 18 ft fuselage extension offered seating for up to 50 passengers in a three-abreast seating configuration.
+The most prominent ERJ family, the -145, was a development of the Embraer EMB 120 Brasilia.
+An 18-foot fuselage extension offered seating for up to 50 passengers in a three-abreast seating configuration.

 However, early delays with the project hampered the type’s proposed entry-in-to-service.
 Firstly, Embraer struggled to source an engine supplier for the aircraft.
 Eventually, the Rolls-Royce/Allison GMA3007 turbofan was selected in March 1990.